The Gentlemen's Alliance Cross: Artbook

-In June 2008, Shueisha published an artbook for the series entitled (「紳士同盟クロス」種村有菜イラスト集, Shinshi Dōmei Kurosu Tanemura Arina Irasuto Shū).
+In June 2008, Shueisha published an artbook for the series entitled The Gentlemen's Alliance Cross: Arina Tanemura Illust (「紳士同盟クロス」種村有菜イラスト集, Shinshi Dōmei Kurosu: Arina Tanemura Irasuto Shū).
 In 2009, Viz Media acquired the license for its English language release, and subsequently published the book in November 2009.

 Drama CD

 In 2004, Shueisha released drama CD adaptation of the first chapter along with Cactus's Secret, as a mail-order gift in the December 2004 issue of Ribon.

 Reception

-Several volumes of The Gentlemen's Alliance Cross made the Tohan and Oricon manga charts in Japan: volume nine placed 7th in the week January 15–21, the regular edition of volume 10 was tenth in the week of May 13–19, and both the regular and special editions of volume 11 were on the list for November 11–17, in 4th place and 27th place respectively (selling 78,895 copies combined).
+Several volumes of The Gentlemen's Alliance Cross made the Tohan and Oricon manga charts in Japan: volume 9 placed 7th in the week January 15–21, the regular edition of volume 10 was tenth in the week of May 13–19, and both the regular and special editions of volume 11 were on the list for November 11–17, in 4th place and 27th place respectively (selling 78,895 copies combined).
 The regular edition of volume 11 stayed on the charts for the next week (November 18–25), but went from 4th to 20th place.

 According to Publishers Weekly, Viz Media's English release was the seventh best selling comic in April 2007 and the third volume was the eighth bestseller in October 2007.
 The series ranked 8th in BookScan's list of top 20 American properties in the third quarter of 2008 and was one of the top 50 manga sellers in the time period from the start of May through the middle of July.
 The fourth volume of the series sold 1075 copies in December 2007, making it the 96th best-selling graphic novel for that month.
-Four other volumes each made the top 20 list of graphic novels during the month of release: volume 5 ranked sixth in March 2008, volume 6 ranked number 9 in June 2008, volume 7 ranked 8 in September 2008, and volume 8 was ranked 18th in December 2008.
-Volume 10 debuted at number 9 on the New York Times Manga Best Seller List for the week of October 18–24, a week before its official release date of November 3.
-The final volume of the series debuted at number 4 on the New York Times Manga Best Seller list for the week of April 4–10.
+Four other volumes each made the top 20 list of graphic novels during the month of release: volume 5 ranked 6 in March 2008, volume 6 ranked number 9 in June 2008, volume 7 ranked 8 in September 2008, and volume 8 was ranked 18th in December 2008.
+Volume 10 ranked ninth on the New York Times Manga Best Seller List for the week of October 18–24, one week before its official release date of November 3.
+The final volume of the manga ranked fourth on The New York Times Manga Best Seller list for the week of April 4–10.
 The Gentlemen's Alliance Cross was ranked 16th in a list of the top 25 Manga Properties of 2008 by ICv2.
-The series was ranked as the 6th top shōjo property, as well as the 18th over-all manga property, in America for the first quarter of 2009.
+The series was ranked as the 6th top shōjo property, as well as the 18th overall manga property, in America for the first quarter of 2009.